wakeupthecat/gastona/README.md

 This Github repository contains the source code for both Desktop (or PC) and Android.
 Actually many sources are shared by the two variants, specifically all what is inside the folder "base".

-The App for Android is available at the Google market for aproximately 1 Euro which represents a support for the project.
+The App for Android is available at the Google market for approximately 1 Euro which represents a support for the project.
 It is also available as apk to be installed manually.

 Binaries for both desktop and android can be found at